randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Language in Technology Circles

 What about software developers and other STEM workers?
 It's tempting to imagine that internationalization is unnecessary for a purely technical audience.
-These users are proficient in some form of standardized technical English, right?
+These users are proficient in some pseudo-standardized technical English, right?
 And does it even matter if clients don't explicitly demand i18n?

 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 Even within New York City, a greater share of educated tech workers were born outside of the US than within.
 Since U.S. formatting conventions are unique, we can conjecture that a significant share of technology workers _within Silicon Valley_ prefers non-U.S. formatting for dates & times, numbers, and measures.